 We were formed in 2008 as a Texas limited partnership and converted to a Delaware limited partnership in 2011.
+USA Compression Holdings, LLC currently holds all of our limited partner interests.
 In order to maximize operational flexibility, we will conduct our operations through subsidiaries.
 At or prior to the closing of this offering, the following transactions, which we refer to as the offering-related transactions, will occur:

-- we will convert the general partner interest held by USA Compression GP, LLC, our general partner, into a 2.0% general partner interest in us as well as our incentive distribution rights; - we will convert the limited partner interest held by USA Compression Holdings into common units and subordinated units, representing an aggregate % limited partner interest in us; - we will receive net proceeds of \$ million from the issuance and sale of common units to the public, representing a % limited partner interest in us; - · we will use the net proceeds from this offering in the manner described in "Use of Proceeds"; and - we will amend our revolving credit facility and, after using the net proceeds from this offering in the manner described in "Use of Proceeds," will have \$ million of long-term borrowing capacity available to us under this revolving credit facility.
+- we will convert the general partner interest held by USA Compression GP, LLC, our general partner, into a 2.0% general partner interest in us and our incentive distribution rights; - we will convert the limited partner interest held by USA Compression Holdings into common units and subordinated units, representing an aggregate % limited partner interest in us; - we will receive net proceeds of \$ million from the issuance and sale of common units to the public, representing a % limited partner interest in us; - we will use the net proceeds from this offering in the manner described in "Use of Proceeds"; and - we will amend our revolving credit facility and, after using the net proceeds from this offering in the manner described in "Use of Proceeds," will have \$ million of long-term borrowing capacity available to us under this revolving credit facility.